 Description

 Road congestion steals people's time and generates unnecessary pollution.
-Cities often have limited road space that is shared with pedestrians and other forms of active mobility.
-Therefore, effective traffic management is needed to ensure optimal use of limited road space.
+Cities often have limited road space, which is shared with pedestrians and other forms of active mobility.
+Consequently, effective traffic management is needed to ensure optimal use of that road space.

-Digital solutions can help achieve effective urban transport planning by collecting accurate and timely data on transportation supply, performance, and demand, informing traffic planners, traffic management/regulatory units, and private and public transport users.
+Digital solutions can help to achieve effective urban transport planning by collecting accurate and timely data on transport supply, performance and demand, giving traffic planners, traffic management/regulatory units and users of private and public transport all the information they need.
 For instance, the effective use of traffic lights as a management tool can improve the flow of cars through a city.
-Further, one can use traffic management to help prioritise and promote public transport solutions so that these services are given priority (green light) over individual cars.
-It also helps respond to and monitor accidents and road behaviour and thus helps the urban mobility and relevant spaces to become safer.
+Traffic management can also help to prioritise and promote public transport solutions, so that these services are given priority over individual cars (in the form of green lights).
+It also helps authorities to respond to and monitor accidents and road behaviour, thereby fostering urban mobility and helping the relevant spaces to become safer.

 To build a city’s capacity to assess the real-time traffic status, the first step should be to figure out the direction of traffic flows and the most congested intersections.
 Followed by traffic control management, such as traffic light control, suggestions of route change to road users can be provided.
 Real-time traffic management requires 1) a reliable municipal map (could purchase third-party data or build its own); 2) sensor deployment (e.g. vehicle detectors, cameras) to acquire information such as car speed, quantity and size; 3) capacity of data transmission and management and 4) the Area Traffic Control Systems (ATCS) and traffic control centre that makes timely decisions using collected data.